New Jersey insurance law and regulation

 News that affects your health insurance and planning

-December 28, 2020 – The New Jersey Department of Banking and Insurance took legal action against companies marketing Trinity HealthShare, a faith-based heath care sharing ministry that does not meet the legal requirements for health insurance in the state.
+December 28, 2020 – The New Jersey Department of Banking and Insurance took legal action against companies marketing Trinity HealthShare, a faith-based health care sharing ministry that does not meet the legal requirements for health insurance in the state.
 While it’s not illegal to market supplemental or non-insurance health plans, it is important that consumers understand the limitations before they need care that is not provided by their plan.
-Also it is important for these members to recognize the financial reality that if another member has a catastrophic medical need then there is no expectation that payment would be available for their own medical care.
+Also, it is important for these members to recognize the financial reality that if another member has a catastrophic medical need, then there is no expectation that payment would be available for their own medical care.
 In other words, these plans are based on the faith that the cost of medical will not exceed the plans expectations.
 Freedom Benefits offers help with insured plans and uninsured options to supplement faith-based plans.

 The history of health care planning in New Jersey (Information is outdated and links may be expired)